Manufacturing Technology Center of Excellence

 Advanced Manufacturing and Engineering

-Over the next decade, nearly 3½ million manufacturing jobs will likely be needed, and 2 million are expected to go unfilled due to the skills gap.
+Over the next decade, nearly 3.5 million manufacturing jobs will likely be needed, and 2 million are expected to go unfilled due to a growing skills gap.
 (Source: National Association of Manufacturers)

-Cuyahoga Community College’s Manufacturing programs have been developed in conjunction with industry professionals, indicating our graduates can immediately enter the workforce.
-Recent studies performed by the United States Department of Labor and the National Association of Manufacturers show a need for workers trained in advanced manufacturing and the demand is expected to grow as the manufacturing sector expands.
+Tri-C's Manufacturing programs have been developed in conjunction with industry professionals, aiming to give our graduates the skills to immediately enter the workforce.
+Recent studies conducted by the U.S. Department of Labor and the National Association of Manufacturers illustrate the high demand for advanced-manufacturing workers, and the demand is expected to continue growing.

-Training programs are up-to-date and range from 32-hour workshops to 500-hour in-depth programs that lead to industry-recognized credentials, certifications and apprenticeships.
-College credit toward an associate degree is awarded in specific programs.
+Specific programs award credit toward an associate degree.
 For contract training, courses can be delivered by our instructors at your facility.